Zheoni/nnl/README.md

 ## What is this

-Language to describe and execute neural networks.
+Language to describe and run neural networks.
 Useful for learning, it is not meant to be fast.
 It is part of a college assignment to learn about grammars.

 ## How to use it